Port Pirie (Nyrstar)

 The EPA regularly reviews airborne monitoring results conducted by Nyrstar.
 This monitoring is important in controlling operations on site and is used to assess Nyrstar's compliance against its licence conditions.
 The EPA additionally conducts verification air quality monitoring in Port Pirie.

-The EPA undertakes additional verification monitoring at 4 locations in Port Pirie: Ellen Street, Pirie West Primary School, Oliver St and Frank Green Park.
-This monitoring is done 1 day in 6, providing a snapshot of conditions.
-The EPA’s verification monitoring is not used to assess Nyrstar’s compliance against the lead in air limits, however it informs the EPA on the overall air quality on a long-term basis.
+The EPA undertakes verification monitoring at 4 locations in Port Pirie: Ellen Street, Pirie West Primary School, Oliver St and Frank Green Park.
+This monitoring is undertaken 1-day-in-6, providing a snapshot of lead in air levels.
+The EPA’s verification monitoring is not used to assess Nyrstar’s compliance against the lead in air limits, however it informs the EPA on the overall air quality in Port Pirie, on a long-term basis.

 EPA data are not used to assess Nyrstar’s compliance against the licence limit(s).

 How is lead in air measured

 The lead in air concentrations are measured using high volume air samplers according to the Australian Standard method for total suspended particles which are particles of size less than 50 µm (millionths of a metre) and it includes a mixture of large and fine particles.

 This instrument is used to collect total suspended particle samples by drawing a large known volume of air through a pre-weighed filter for 24 hours.
 After sampling, the filter is re-weighed and the difference in filter weight is the collected particulate matter mass.
 Dividing the mass by the volume of air sampled gives the concentration of TSP.
 The particulate matter retained on the filter is analysed to determine the concentration of lead by an analytical laboratory.